 Sure, you may be able to hire exceptional employees, but can you keep them engaged with their work month after month, year after year?
-There are countless factors that contribute to an employee’s engagement with their work, and those factors vary by individual.
+There are countless factors that contribute to employee engagement, and those factors vary by individual.
 Unfortunately, many employees who become disengaged at work will leave for better, more interesting opportunities.
 Worse than that, disengaged employees may stay at your company, becoming real life Peter Gibbons’ from Office Space.

 In order to build a prosperous work environment and company, you need to prioritize your employees and how they engage with their work.
 Doing so will benefit both your employees and business in more ways than one.
 We’re going to delve into the importance of employee engagement with some cold hard facts.

 Less than 25% of U.S. employees are engaged with their work